EleniPistiloglou/DAAR2/README.md

 {
   "keywords": ["software engineer"],
   "expRange": [2,5],
-  "position": CDD
+  "position": "CDD"
 }
 ```

 None of the attributes above are mandatory, but the request has to contain a body (empty or not). <br />
 A request with empty body returns all CVs in the index. <br />
 One or both values of expRange can be null.  <br />
-To restrict the search on CVs uploaded after a certain date, send the request to `localhost:8080/api/candidate/searchcreatedsince/date` using the format `yyyy-mm-dd` for date.  <br />
+To restrict the search on CVs uploaded after a certain date, send the request to `localhost:8080/api/candidate/searchcreatedsince/date` using the format YYYY-MM-DD for date.  <br />
 The results will appear in descending order of date.  <br />

 This is an example of a request created with Postman: